caoxiemeihao/vite-electron-plugin/README.md

 + └── vite.config.ts
 ```

-- 🚨 Any files ending with `preload.ext` are considered Preload-Scripts(**e.g.** `preload.ts`, `foo.preload.js`), and when they change, they will trigger the Electron-Renderer process to reload instead of restarting the entire Electron App.
+- 🚨 Any file ending with `reload.ext` *(e.g. `foo.reload.js`, `preload.ts`)* after an update,
+  will trigger a reload of the Electron-Renderer process, instead of an entire Electron App restart.
+  **Which is useful when updating Preload-Scripts.**
 - 🚨 By default, the files in `electron` folder will be built into the `dist-electron`
 - 🚨 Currently, `"type": "module"` is not supported in Electron